 1. Money isn’t everything

-- 48% of residents are mainly concerned with finding a practice that gives them free time
+- 78% of residents said they are very concerned with finding a practice that gives them free time

-- Work-life balance ensures a lower churn rate – 50% of physicians leave their first job in two years!
+- Work-life balance ensures a lower churn rate - 74% of residence said lifecycle was a very important factor

 2. Get to know the candidate